AppDaemon/appdaemon/docs/WIDGETDEV.rst

 Base Widgets are where all the work actually gets done.
 To build a Base Widget you will need an understanding of HTML and CSS as well as proficiency in JavaScript programming.
-Base Widgets are really just small collections of HTML code, with associated CSS to control their appearance, and JavaScript to react to touches, and update values based on state changes.
+Base Widgets are really just small snippets of HTML code, with associated CSS to control their appearance, and JavaScript to react to touches, and update values based on state changes.

 To build a new Base Widget, first create a directory in the appropriate place, named for the widget.